jamiesage123/big-ben-clock-discord-bot/README.md

 You will need to invite the bot to your server.
 The bot needs at least "Connect" and "Speak" permissions.

 ## Commands
-`!bigbenclock <voice channel name>` - Set a voice channel as the "big ben clock"
+`!bigbenclock set <voice channel name>` - Set a voice channel as the "Big Ben clock voice channel"
+`!bigbenclock frequency <1-12>` - Set the frequency of Big Bens chimes